epfl-ada/ada-2022-project-toestewbrr/README.md

 #### 3.1.
 Couple demographics

-Question 1.
+[To delete] Question 1.
 How do the demographics differ between characters in a couple (i.e. age, ethnicity, religion, gender)?

 Describe our method to extract couples:
     - NER: Recognizes characters (named entities) in plot summary